Velour Live Music Gallery

 Neon Trees (Mercury) credit Velour as their home venue which helped launch their career.
 Other artists who similarly hold this same sentiment include major label artists Imagine Dragons (Interscope), Fictionist (Atlantic), Isaac Russell (Columbia), and notable folk singer Joshua James.
 Other Utah artists have hailed the work of Corey Fox and the value of Velour Live Music Gallery including internet sensation Lindsey Stirling, Truman Brothers and The Used (Hopeless).
 Imagine Dragons and Neon Trees are both past winners of the Velour Battle of the Bands.

 SPIN has also dubbed Velour Live Music Gallery one of the Best Kept Secrets in Utah.
 Similarly, the venue was listed on the "Best of Utah" in 2007.
 BYUtv indie music show AUDIO-FILES has had multiple episodes filmed at Velour including episodes featuring Imagine Dragons, Joshua James, Damien Jurado, and others.

-Artists, including Imagine Dragons, Neon Trees, Sara Bareilles, Matt Nathanson, Ryan Bingham & The Dead Horses, Local Natives, The National Parks, and many more have played this small taste-making venue.
+Artists, including Imagine Dragons, Neon Trees, Sara Bareilles, Matt Nathanson, Ryan Bingham & The Dead Horses, Local Natives, The National Parks, have played in this small venue.